kra/futel-vpnbox/README.md

-change A record for vpnbox-stage to point to new vpnbox-prod-foo|bar.phu73l.net remove A record for vpnbox-stage wait for DNS to propagate refresh iptables on futel-prod.phu73l.net
+change A record for vpnbox-stage to point to new vpnbox-prod-foo|bar.phu73l.net remove A record for vpnbox-stage wait for DNS to propagate refresh iptables on asteriskserver prod, in futel-installation repo ansible-playbook -i hosts secure_playbook.yml stop openvpn on old vpnbox-prod-foo|bar.phu73l.net service openvpn stop
-XXX this assumes iptables.sh is still in install dir /vagrant service iptables stop && /vagrant/src/iptables.sh && service iptables save && service iptables start stop openvpn on old vpnbox-prod-foo|bar.phu73l.net service openvpn stop
 XXX wait 1-30 minutes for sip peers to become reachable?